-Unit 9 employees who have an active license in the field in which they are employed shall, regardless of whether the license is required as a condition of employment for their classification (or range within a classification), be reimbursed for dues paid to one job-related professional society or organization.
+Unit 9 employees shall be reimbursed for dues paid to one or more job-related professional societies or organizations.
 Said reimbursement shall not exceed one hundred dollars (\$100) per fiscal year provided, however, the State shall not reimburse employees for late fees or penalties due to untimely renewal of their membership.